dechristo/codility/README.md

-Solutions to Codility lessons with 100% score.
+Solutions to Codility lessons in C# and Python with 100% score.